harikrishnakr26-ux/SPOTIFY-DATA-ANLYTICS-using-POSTGRES_SQL/README.md

 ---

 ## Future Improvements

-- Add a Python EDA notebook (pandas + seaborn) as a companion to the SQL analysis
-- Automate CSV → PostgreSQL ingestion with a Python script
-- Publish Power BI dashboard to Power BI Service for live web sharing
 - Extend with time-series analysis if release date data becomes available
 - Add DAX measures for month-over-month stream growth in Power BI